"Those with talent should not grow lax, but strive for greatness."

 A Truly Magical Place: Mageside City

-Regent: Kevinar Reyse, and three other archmages, ruling as a council of five.
+Regent: Kevinar Reyse, and four other archmages, ruling as a council of five.

 Flag: Golden moon with stars on a black backdrop.

 Contact: Noko / The Hummingbird

 Mageside City hosts the largest gathering of spellcasters in all of Genesaris, with many making some visit at some point in their careers, often to gain higher education difficult to receive anywhere else.
 Few residents are illiterate and/or uneducated, as knowledge is a facet emphasized for everyone, including the townspeople.
 The rest of Genesaris’ mage school’s leaders are chosen from candidates within Mageside city’s academy, whose campus actually extends the entire city.
 The city also boasts some of the largest libraries found in the world.

 The people enjoy artificial lighting, running water, clean streets, fresh foods, scenic pictorials and other forms of luxury.
 Ii is generally accepted that aggressive action on the city would be foolish and suicidal.
 However, a terrorist attack did occur, resulting in hundreds of civilian casualties, a dozen or so city guard and a handful of novice mages.
 The initial attack was said to involve a large horde of undead being unleashed on the town, catching the watch off guard- unfortunately, an incompetent officer was in charge that night.
 The terrorist was slowed by Kevinar Reyse, at work at the tower, and later pushed out by other mages coming together.